tasket/wyng-backup/README.md

 After harvesting their change metadata, the older snapshots are replaced with new ones occupying zero space.
-Running `monitor` isn't necessary, but it only takes a few seconds and is good to run on a frequent, regular basis if you have some volumes that are very active.
+Running `monitor` isn't necessary, but it only takes a few seconds and is good to run on a frequent, regular basis if you have some volumes that are write-intensive.
 Volume names may also be specified if its desired to monitor only certain volumes.

 This rule in /etc/cron.d runs `monitor` every 20 minutes: